How to Deal With Third-Party Service Nightmares as a Web Designer

 Don’t Panic – This is tough for me during a crisis.
 If something’s not working, I want to hide under my bed.
 But that’s not going to solve anything.
 So the best thing to do is to try and remain calm, especially when discussing the issue with your client.
 If you’re panicked, it’ll make them more likely to feel the same.

 Tell the Truth – I speak from experience when I say that most clients don’t like to be placated with false assurances.
-Sure, you can tell them "Give it an hour to get back online."
-But, what happens after that hour is up?
+Sure, you can tell them, “Give it an hour to get back online.”
+But what happens after that hour is up?

 Repeat Offender?